-Since the implementation of this activity, there have been 646 near elderly persons/families on the wait list for RHA's senior PH complexes and/or PBV sites.
-This includes 50 households in FY 2021 who would not have been eligible to apply had this activity not been in place.
-As of June 30, 2021, there are currently 61 near elderly households on RHA's wait list due to the implementation of this activity.
+Since the implementation of this activity, there have been 725 near elderly persons/families on the wait list for RHA's senior PH complexes and/or PBV sites.
+This includes 78 households in FY 2022 who would not have been eligible to apply had this activity not been in place.
+As of June 30, 2022, an additional 17 near elderly households were added to RHA's wait lists due to the implementation of this activity.